 Congratulations!
 Getting past the gatekeeper and getting access to a decision maker is no mean feat.
-However, you can't rest on your oars just yet; your
+However, you can't rest on your laurels just yet; your sales cycle

 has only just begun.

 Did you know that most sales are closed before the meeting even starts?
-Half the time (57%), a purchase decision is completed even before a sales person contacts a customer.
+It's said that half the time (57%), a purchase decision is completed even before a sales person contacts a customer.
 With the amount of information available today, your buyers have probably researched their options and are only looking for the best fit for their business.

 With the cold calls made and subsequent appointments agreed on, how come many salespeople never reach their full performance potential?

 The truth is that too many people attempt to wing their way through their sales calls.
-But they soon find that without a logical call plan to follow, their previously warm prospects soon start to grow cold.
-And because they don't realise what they're doing wrong, they tend to repeat these ineffective tactics over and over again.
+But they soon find that without a logical call plan, their previously warm prospects soon start to grow cold.
+And because they don't realise what they're doing wrong, they tend to repeat these ineffective practices over and over again.

 With no sales call system in place, salespeople can only see whether they won or lost a sale.
-If you don't know what went wrong or why, how can you improve your performance?
+And if you don't know what went wrong, or why, how can you improve your performance?

 We can't escape making these sales calls; an estimated 90% of all customer interactions take place via the phone.
 So, instead of winging your way to a "no", here are five recommendations to help prepare for your next sales call.